NL Full Time: Table-topping New Year 2020 special out now!

 It’s still all about the Linnets in the North for NL Full Time’s team but can they keep it up in the New Year?
 Closest rivals York are faltering as two ex-Minstermen downed their old club at the weekend.

 Wealdstone are looking good in National League South but Dorking are doing their talking on the pitch.
-Can they continue their meteoric rise in 2020?
+The team ask whether their meteoric rise can continue in 2020?

 Return

-The team running NL Full Time returned in September with their usual smorgasbord of National League chat and interviews smattered with titbits and news.
+The team running NL Full Time returned in September this season with their usual smorgasbord of National League chat and interviews smattered with titbits and news.

 The podcast was originally launched in January 2017 by The Non-League Paper’s Stockport County writer Chris Pratt and Brandon Smith to provide a Final Score-type show on Saturday evenings.